 I urge you to consider that humility is considering ourselves to be nothing and God to be all.

 Imagine being a sacred vessel consecrated to God.
 You are His precious channel.
 God Himself wishes to dwell in you and to use you for His divine purpose, but before He can do this you must consent to being all His.
-You must empty yourself of sin by confessing your sins to God and seeking His forgiveness and purification.
-A sacred vessel empty and cleansed by God for God can then be put to use as God fills His vessel with His Holy Spirit and His very own Body and Blood through the Sacrament of the Eucharist.
+You must empty yourself of sin by confessing your sins to God, seeking His forgiveness and purification.
+A sacred vessel empty and cleansed by God for God can then be put to use as God fills His vessel with His Holy Spirit and with His very own Body and Blood through the Sacrament of the Eucharist.

 Pride is the opposite of humility.
 If we are proud we do not acknowledge our need for God.
 But if we are humble we acknowledge the truth that without Jesus we cannot accomplish God’s divine plans.

 Jesus teaches us in powerful images.
 He says: “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.
 If you do not remain in me, you are like a branch that is thrown away and withers; such branches are picked up, thrown into the fire and burned.”
 John 15:5-6

 A branch is an extension of the vine but if it disconnects from the vine how can the branch survive?

 So if we are humble we will reflect on our need to stay close to Our Lord for guidance, instruction, always asking through prayer His grace to show us the way to holiness.